USA relief models

 This data is called the SRTM 90 m Digital Elevation Data, where SRTM stands for the Shuttle Radar Topography Mission: an 11-day mission flown by space shuttle Endeavour in February of 2000, see www2.jpl.nasa.gov/srtm.

 This same data is also available from www.viewfinderpanoramas.org, however in a different format (.HGT files).
-The tool that we just mentioned to open GeoTiff files cannot convert these to the grey-scale images that we need.
+The tool that we just mentioned to open GeoTiff files cannot convert these to the grey-scale images that we need, on Thingiverse you can find a HGT 2 STL converter (made by DWilbourn).

 4. Preventing Moiré patterns